Atmaram Pandurang: Career

+Works

+The Prarthana Samaj was founded at his home on 31 March 1867 and was influenced by Keshab Chunder Sen. Among the objects of the society at the time of its founding were to openly denounce the caste system, introduce widow-remarriage, encourage female education and abolish child-marriage.
+He was a Fellow of Bombay University and helped found the Bhandarkar free library.
+He was selected Sheriff of Bombay in 1879.

+Death

+He died from a lung infection after visiting Lonavala.
+He was described in obituaries as a "mild Hindu" who held "very advanced views, too much so for the peace of mind of some of his colleagues".
+His wife Radhabai survived him.

+Personal life and family

 Pandurang belonged to a highly educated and influential family and his circle of acquaintances included reformists from across the country.
 When Rabindranath Tagore intended to visit England in 1878, he stayed for a time in their Bombay home and sought to improve his English with the assistance of Pandurang's second daughter Annapurna or Ana.
 It is believed that the two were attracted to each other and Tagore wrote several poems in her memory (he referred to her as "Nalini").
 Ana Turkhud, however, married Harold Littledale, professor of history and English literature at Baroda on 11 November 1880 and died in Edinburgh on 5 July 1891.

 Ana's older brother Moreshwar Atmaram obtained a gold medal in Practical Chemistry and obtained honours in mathematics and geology at University College London in 1867 and was a vice-principal at Rajkumar College in Baroda.
 Another daughter Manek Turkhud passed the Licensiate of Medicine and Surgery from Bombay in 1892.
 In the same year, the daughter of Dadabhai Naoroji, Maneckbai also passed the same examination.
-Another son Dnyaneshwar Atmaram Turkhud (1862-1943) studied at the Grant Medical College and at the University of Edinburgh from 1890-91.
-He worked at the Haffkine Institute and served as a director of the King Institute of Preventive Medicine at Guindy and worked in Kodaikanal on Anopheles mosquitoes until his death.
+Another son Dnyaneshwar Atmaram Turkhud (1862-1943) studied at the Grant Medical College and at the University of Edinburgh from 1890 to 1891.
+He worked at the Haffkine Institute and served as a director of the King Institute of Preventive Medicine and Research at Guindy and worked in Kodaikanal on Anopheles mosquitoes until his death.